Mick609/Metronome/README.md

 ### Methods:

 1. public String toString(): Returns the information of this event in String.
+1. public String toStorageString(): Returns the information of this event in String for the file storage.

 and Getters and Setters for the other variables...